vanleefxp/peano_typ/README.md

 ### `0.2.0`

-- Added `peano.number.mp.int` and `peano.number.mp.rational` number type for representing integers / rationals with arbitrary precision.
-- provided directly importable aliases for all number types in `peano.number`
+- `peano.ntheory`
   - Added `gcd`, `lcm` that accepts multiple inputs in `peano.ntheory`.
   - Added prime related functions `prime-pi`, `nth-prime` in `peano.ntheory`.
+- `peano.func`
   - Added a few more special functions.
+- `peano.number`
+  - Added `peano.number.mp.int` and `peano.number.mp.rational` number type for representing integers / rationals with arbitrary precision.
+  - provided directly importable aliases for all number types in `peano.number`
+  - Used `elembic`'s custom types to represent complex and rational numbers.
   - Added `from-bytes` and `to-bytes` for number types in `peano.number`
-- Added `cmp` for `peano.number.rational`
+  - Added `cmp` for `rational`
+  - Allow `oo` and `∞` to be parsed as infinity value in `rational.from`.
+  - Allow signed zeroes for `rational`
   - Fixed the problem that sign cannot be correctly handled when creating a `rational` by ratio.
-- Used `elembic`'s custom types to represent complex and rational numbers.
-- Refactored the implementation directory of `peano.number`
+  - Fixed the problem that `rational.reci` does not return result.